List of Dragon Ball films: Animated revival (2013–present)

 The franchise returned with Dragon Ball Z: Battle of Gods (2013), the first animated film since 1996, and the first produced with the involvement of Akira Toriyama.
 The film—a sequel to the original series—became the franchise's most successful at the time and was received well by critics, earning an 88% rating on Rotten Tomatoes.
 Unlike the classic event circuit films, those from 2013 onwards were developed with an international theatrical release planned from the beginning by 20th Century Studios (previously known as 20th Century Fox).
 Battle of Gods was followed by Dragon Ball Z: Resurrection 'F' in 2015.
 The second film introduced Jaco to Dragon Ball, a character who had debuted in Toriyama's spin-off manga Jaco the Galactic Patrolman in 2013.
-These two movies were adapted by the Dragon Ball Super TV series, with the plotlines from the two films forming multi-episode arcs early in the show's broadcast.
+These two movies were adapted on Dragon Ball Super, with the plotlines from the two films forming multi-episode arcs early in the show's broadcast.

 Later movies would adopt the Super moniker, beginning with Dragon Ball Super: Broly (2018), which grossed more than worldwide.
 As of May 2023, the film is the 20th highest-grossing anime film of all time.
 Resurrection 'F and Broly hold approval ratings of 83% and 82%, respectively, on Rotten Tomatoes.
 A second Super film, Dragon Ball Super: Super Hero, was released in 2022, earning over worldwide.
 The film is the most critically successful in the franchise to date, earning a 93% rating on Rotten Tomatoes.